Travis Pastrana: Personal life

-Pastrana is of Colombian descent by his grandparents from his father's family, although his father was born and raised in Puerto Rico.
-His uncle, Alan Pastrana, played as a quarterback from 1965 to 1968 at the University of Maryland, which Travis Pastrana also attended.
+Pastrana's uncle, Alan Pastrana, played as a quarterback from 1965 to 1968 at the University of Maryland, which Travis Pastrana also attended.

 On June 11, 2003, 19-year-old Pastrana was seriously injured when he crashed his Corvette into a tree in Davidsonville, Maryland.

 On June 4, 2011, during a live performance of Nitro Circus, he proposed to Lyn-Z Adams Hawkins, a professional skateboarder.
 On October 29, 2011, Hawkins and Pastrana were married in front of several family and friends in Southern California, near the home of Hawkins.
 On February 26, 2013, Hawkins and Pastrana announced on their personal Facebook, Instagram, and Twitter pages that they were expecting their first child due in September 2013.
 Hawkins gave birth to a girl on Labor Day, September 2, 2013.
 On August 5, 2014, Hawkins announced in her personal page that she and Pastrana were expecting their second child due in February 2015.
 She gave birth to a girl on February 9, 2015.